About the Grotesque

 - Begin.

-I don't do commissions of any kind.
-However, I buy plenty from my friend [Lutzbug].
+No, I don't need the money.
+However, I buy plenty from my best friend Lutzbug.
 They're a stunningly good artist with good rates, good turn-around times and a firm respect for you as a client.

-It's a word I use to describe Blue Hour, which I find emotionally significant to me
+It's a word I use to describe Blue Hour, which is emotionally meaningful to me.

 What happened to some of your other projects?